 Flempton has a rich and interesting history.
 From humble beginnings, Flempton has, with the help of a design by J.H.
 Taylor (5-time Open Champion and prolific designer of courses), become one of the best courses in the area.

-Martin & Ebert Course Architects
+McKenzie & Ebert Course Architects

 The popular 7th Green at Flempton Golf Club.

 The Legendary six-time Open Championship winner, Harry Vardon (Inventor of the Vardon Grip) tees off at Flempton in an exhibition match.

 Legend has it “that Scottish Officers from the Depot Barracks being homesick and looking for somewhere to hit a golf ball had chanced upon Flempton as the ideal spot to enjoy a few hours of leisure.”

 “No fewer than 9 clergymen were listed among the founder members which included local businessmen, professionals and ladies (12) from the surrounding towns and villages.
 In 1895 the subscriptions were recorded as being one shilling per month.
 The original course, on land belonging to the Hengrave Estate, of 2070 yards was extended by incorporating a further 12 acres in 1906 and at the same time completely redesigned by John H. Taylor.
 Taylor’s accuracy was legendary, and some would suggest this accuracy is reflected in the siting and size of Flempton’s challenging greens.”